 In the end, buying data credit online was the easiest and cheapest option.
 There was no problem using an international debit card to do this, and took a lot less time than walking around the shops!

-You can buy top-ups almost anywhere you see a sign for Lycamobile or Lebara — which in the Netherlands, seems to be about every hundred metres.
+You can buy top-ups almost anywhere you see a sign for Lycamobile or Lebara.
+In the Netherlands, that seems to be about every hundred metres.

 Supermarkets, convenience stores, mobile phone stores and many others sell them, or you can buy online (at least with Lycamobile) and save yourself the hassle.